A Novel Spreading-Factor-Index-Aided LoRa Scheme: Design and Performance Analysis: Conclusion

 \section{Conclusion}

 This paper explores the design and performance analysis of a novel SFI-LoRa scheme for realizing high-data rate transmissions.
 To be specific, we use the indices of SF combinations as a new signal dimension to achieve this goal.
-Moreover, the proposed SFI-LoRa scheme can transmit additional information bits through a combinatorial method without increasing the hardware implementation complexity.
+Moreover, the proposed SFI-LoRa scheme can transmit additional information bits through a combinatorial method by incorporating an index mapping module at the transmitter.
 The information bits are modulated by both the combination of the SF indices and SFB.
-In addition, theoretical SER analyses have been carefully conducted, and simulations have been performed to validate the accuracy of our derivation.
-Furthermore, we have compared the proposed SFI-LoRa with conventional LoRa, FBI-LoRa, MuLoRa, and DCDSK schemes in terms of BER performance and throughput to demonstrate the superiority of our design.
+In addition, the SER analyses and simulations have been conducted to validate the accuracy of our theoretical derivation.
+Furthermore, we have carefully compared the proposed SFI-LoRa with conventional LoRa, MuLoRa, DCDSK, HM-LoRa, and FBI-LoRa schemes in terms of BER performance, data rate, transmission throughput, complexity and energy efficiency to demonstrate the superiority of our design.
 As a consequence, the proposed SFI-LoRa scheme is regarded as a potentially valuable candidate for practical IoT applications characterized with high data-rate requirements.
+In the future, we will explore the joint design of channel coding and the SFI-LoRa scheme as well as evaluate its practical performance using experimental platform.